Monmouth County, New Jersey: Public transportation

-Numerous NJ Transit buses crisscross and deliver hundreds of passengers each day to northern New Jersey and New York City's Port Authority Bus Terminal in Midtown Manhattan.
-Many hundreds more each day travel on NJ Transit's North Jersey Coast Line, which serves Penn Station in New York City and passes through Middlesex County, entering Monmouth County at Matawan, with 14 stations covering the length of the county, connecting the New York region to Atlantic Ocean shore communities.
+Numerous NJ Transit buses crisscross and deliver thousands of passengers each day to northern New Jersey and New York City's Port Authority Bus Terminal in Midtown Manhattan.
+Many more travel each day on NJ Transit's North Jersey Coast Line, which serves New York Penn Station in Midtown Manhattan and passes through Middlesex County, entering Monmouth County at Matawan, with 14 stations covering the length of the county, connecting the New York region to Jersey Shore communities.